hardenedlinux/podman-pandoc/README.md

 # podman-pandoc

 A demonstration of container hardening process.
-Check the related article at hardenedlinux.org for the instructions.
+Check [Container Hardening Process](https://hardenedlinux.org/blog/2024-10-13-container-hardening-process/) at hardenedlinux.org for the instructions.

 ### Files included